xdmnl/api-documentation/source/includes/_endpoints.md

-tags | array | List of the tags for this conversation last_message | Message | List of partial representation of the messages inside the conversation created_at | number | Timestamp at which the conversation have been created.
+tags | array | List of the tags for this conversation last_message | Message | List of partial representation of the messages inside the conversation created_at | number | Timestamp at which the conversation have been created. is_private | boolean | Whether or not the conversation is private

 A conversation is a unique thread of messages.
 It can appear in one or more inboxes (eg: if you receive an email on contact@ where support@ is Cced).